Wh014M/crypto-watcher/readme.md

 7) Xlm - Stellar

-Programmed in python with PySimpleGUI.
+Programed in python with pysimplegui.

 How it works: